folkehelseinstituttet/Fhi.Smittestopp.App/CONTRIBUTING.md

   - _**Google Play Services version**_, if you the issue affects Android
 - Include steps to reproduce the issue
 - Include screenshots, if possible
-- Mark issue with an appropriate label, e.g., `is:bug`, `affects:ios`
+- If possible, mark the issue with an appropriate label, e.g., `is:bug`, `affects:ios`
-- Use markdown formatting as appropriate to make the issue and code more readable.
+- Try to use markdown formatting as appropriate to make the issue and code more readable.
 - Do not include any personal information in the issue description and in the screenshots.

 ### Confirming issues
 If you have resources and possess required devices, you can contribute by confirming that the issue exists.
 We will try to confirm the issue ourself since we have a good set of hardware to test Smittestopp on.
 However, due to variety of devices, especially on Android, we are not always able to do it.
 Feel free to contribute by confirming other people's issue by yourself.

 ### Working on an issue
-If you want to fix an existing issue, please claim it first by commenting on the GitHub issue that you will work on it.
+If you want to fix an existing issue, please claim it first by commenting on the GitHub issue that you would like to work on it.
 This prevents duplicated efforts from other contributors on the same issue.

-You can start working on the Pull Request after the team assigns the issue to you.

-If you have questions about one of the issues, please comment on them.
+If you have questions about one of the issues, feel free to leave a comment.

 ## Creating pull requests
-When you get assigned an issue, you can start working on a pull request to address it.
+Once you commented under an issue that you want to contribute, you can start working on a pull request to address it.
 Please ensure to do the following steps:
 1. Fetch the latest code.
 2. Create a branch from latest `dev` and give it a proper name, e.g., bugfix/issue-1-crash-on-main-page
 3. Create a draft pull request from `your branch` to `dev` and push your changes regularly.
 You can also indicate your work in progress using labels and WIP in the pull request title.
 4. Connect issue and pull request on GitHub so the development process is transparent.
-5. Push your code regularly to remote.
-6. After you finish, move the pull request from draft, and delete WIP form the title.
+5. After you finish, move the pull request from draft, and delete WIP form the title.
 Add lable `ready_for_review` to your pull request.

-After this steps, the team will start a review process of the PR.
+After step 5, the team will start a review process of the PR.

 ## Licence
 Copyright (c) 2020 Agency for Digitisation (Denmark), 2020 Norwegian Institute of Public Health (Norway), 2020 Netcompany Group AS